ircv3/ircv3-specifications/extensions/message-tags.md

     S: :nick!user@example.com TAGMSG #channel

 ## Errata

+Previous versions of this spec did not explicitly state that tag names are case-sensitive, though it was implied by their "opacity"

 Previous versions of this spec did not specify that the full tag name MUST be parsed as an opaque identifier.
 This was added to improve client resiliency.